JeffersonLab/hd_utilities/psflux/README.md

 source /group/halld/Software/build_scripts/gluex_env_nightly.csh 2019-10-08
 ```

-## Notes:
+## Python Version Notes:

+You need to use a version of Python compatible with that used in you ROOT installatin.
+If you get a python error when executing the script run this command to determine what version of python is used in you ROOT build

+root-config --python-version

+For older ROOT installations (6.08 or earlier) you will probably use python ver2.7, but for newer builds python ver3.6 is the default.
+Now use the correct python version to execute the script

+python2.7 plot_flux_ccdb.py

+or

+python3.6 plot_flux_ccdb.py

-The flux values in the MySQL CCDB are from:
+## The flux values in the MySQL CCDB are from:

+RunPeriod-2019-11: REST ver01 production
+RunPeriod-2018-08: REST ver02 production
 RunPeriod-2018-01: REST ver02 production
-RunPeriod-2018-08: REST ver02 production  (ver00 for low-energy runs 51384-51457)
 RunPeriod-2017-01: REST ver03 production
 RunPeriod-2016-02: REST ver06 production